lalaithan/w3-css/README.md

 import 'w3-css/4/w3mobile.css';

 ```
-And to you know about the different among versions
+And so you know about the difference among versions,
 see the link https://www.w3schools.com/w3css/w3css_versions.asp

-You can read more about w3-css on http://www.w3schools.com/w3css/default.asp:
+You can read more about W3.CSS on http://www.w3schools.com/w3css/default.asp: